VRichardJP/LoLAnalyzer/README.md

 ## Requirements

-You need (pip install is the simplest way)
+You need (pip install is the simplest way):
 - Python 3
 - Tensorflow (GPU version recommended if your graphic card is compatible)
 - PyQt5
 - A developer API-KEY from https://developer.riotgames.com/.
 If your API-KEY has expired at some point, just get a new one and update the config.ini file.

+...and maybe some others libraries, just google/pip if something is missing.

 ## How to use